Teeemster/Portolio-React/README.md

 * To use this application, you must clone the repo and install the dependencies using npm install.
 From here, you can initialize the server.

 ## Usage
 * The server can be invoked using npm start.
-From here, the practitioner will be enabled to alter users, thoughts, friends, or reactions.
+From here, the practitioner will be enabled to navigate between the about section, the

-* Site
+* Site:

 ## Contributors